fleetdm/fleet/handbook/business-operations/README.md

 This section is about hiring a new core team member, or fleetie.

 > **_Note:_** _Employment classification isn't what makes someone a fleetie.
 Some Fleet team members are contractors and others are employees.
-The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by CEO during the process of making an offer._
+The distinction between "contractor" and "employee" varies in different geographies, and the appropriate employment classification and agreement for any given team member and the place where they work is determined by Head of Business Operations during the process of making an offer._

 Here are the steps hiring managers follow to get an offer out to a candidate:
 1. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to accurately reflect the candidate's: